 - 1/4 cup broth or water (Saffron Road Classic Culinary halal chicken broth)

 - 1 package Saffron Road Harissa Simmer Sauce

 - 1 cup Kalamata olives pitted

 - 1 package couscous

-- In a large and deep saute pan, add olive oil and a little bit of salt.
-Heat on medium-low. the addition of the first ingredient.
+- In a large and deep saute pan on medium-low heat.
+Add olive oil and a little bit of salt.
+Add the potatoes.
 The salt prevents the potatoes from sticking while allowing them to brown.

 - Add the chicken and shredded carrots then the onion.